Television and Media Management MS

 Brittney Nix-Crawford, MS (Drexel University).
 Diversity in Media Management

 Chris Palo, MS, MBA (Drexel University).
 Adjunct Professor.
-Media systems and dynamics, emerging technology, media management.
+AI in the television industry, Media systems and dynamics, emerging technology, media management.

 Andrew Susskind, AB (Harvard University).
 Associate Teaching Professor.
 Producing, Directing, Writing, Editing.